How To Grow Broccoli Sprouts Indoors?

 Healthy air circulation is important for the well-being of your broccoli sprouts.
 Stagnant air can increase the chances of mold growth or may cause the sprouts to become weak and leggy.
 To ensure good air circulation, consider lightly shaking or gently stirring the sprouts during rinsing or watering.
 You can also use a small fan or open a window slightly to promote air movement in the sprouting area.

-READ Broccoli Seeds Price
+READ Broccoli Seeds Harvesting

 Trimming the sprouts regularly